-Humans have regarded the Channel Islands and the surrounding marine waters as a special place for thousands of years, beginning with ancient cultures known to have lived at the islands and continuing to Chumash Native American societies that once thrived on the lands and waters we now call a National Park and National Marine Sanctuary.
-Early maritime activities resulted in many ships running aground or sinking within the dangerous waters surrounding the Channel Islands, leaving us today with hundreds of historic shipwrecks, some discovered and many still lost.
+For 13,000 or more years before European contact, the ancestors of today's Chumash peoples lived and thrived on the Channel Islands and surrounding waters that we now call a National Park and National Marine Sanctuary.
+In early historic times, maritime activities resulted in many ships running aground or sinking within the dangerous waters surrounding the Channel Islands, leaving us today with hundreds of historic shipwrecks, some discovered and many still lost.
 This rich maritime heritage of the Channel Islands region stands as a testament to the cultural importance and historic value of the Sanctuary.